 3. Failing to sign the Proof of Claim.

-Another common mistake that Creditors make is failing to sign and date the Official Form B410.
+Another common mistake that creditors make is failing to sign and date the Official Form 410 (also referred to as Official Form B 410).
 The individual completing the Proof of Claim is required to submit an original signature when physically mailing the forms.

 Creditors have the option of filing an electronic Proof of Claim.
 Under these circumstances, the bankruptcy court is authorized to accept electronic signatures.

 Your signature declares under penalty of perjury that the details provided are true and accurate, which makes it especially important that you take the time to ensure you’ve filled the form correctly before signing.

 4. Mistakenly submitting original copies of supporting documentation.

 Proof of Claim forms should include supporting documentation to substantiate your bankruptcy claim and the amount of your claim value.
 However, it is critical to only submit copies of these documents, and not the originals.
 Any evidence submitted with your Proof of Claim will likely not be returned.

 The Bar Date is the deadline for creditors to submit their Proof of Claim forms and any supporting documentation in order for it to be accepted by the bankruptcy court.
 Late Proof of Claims are rejected by the court without any second chances.
 Only under rare, extenuating circumstances are claims filed after the Bar Date accepted.

 Failing to file your bankruptcy claim by the Bar Date is a frequent mistake made by creditors and should be avoided to ensure you’re able to assert your right to receiving restitution.
 It is recommended to submit your Proof of Claim with plenty of time before the deadline.

 If you’ve received a Notice of Bankruptcy, be sure to proceed with care and mindful consideration so you can avoid any proof of claim mistakes.
 It is imperative that you take the correct initial steps to preserve your right to receiving payment.